Hanzarniwin40527436/Group-3/usecase/Usecase developer 2.3.md

 Level one of: Primary task

-Preconditions view all the top N populated region in the continent.
+Preconditions view all the top N populated countries in the region.

-Success End Condition the top N populated region in the continent  where N is provided by the user.
+Success End Condition the top N populated countries in the region where N is provided by the user.

 Failed End Condition Cannot sort the top N populated countries in the region.